 “Celebrating Virginia’s agriculture industry with today’s local source farmers is my passion”

 Your favorite ingredient: Seafood.
-My favorite seafood is scallops.
-I grew up with seafood so it’s kind of my thing.
+My favorite seafood item is scallops.
+I grew up with seafood, so it’s kind of my thing.

 Favorite dish to cook at home: A really nice piece of fish and a salad.
 It’s simple and fresh.